-The results of the pilot study will be submitted in a technical memorandum approximately 10 days after the recovery and data download of the Tidbit® sensors.
-Preliminary results from the seepage investigation will be submitted approximately 10 days following the conclusion of data collection.
-As specified in the DTSC June 30 memorandum (DTSC 2005b), pore water sampling results will be submitted in a tabular format within 7 days of data validation completion.
+The results of the pilot study will be submitted in a technical memorandum approximately 10 days after the recovery and data download of the TidbiT® sensors.
+Preliminary results from the sediment sampling investigation will be submitted approximately 30 days following the conclusion of data collection.
+As specified in the DTSC June 30 memorandum (DTSC 2005f), pore water sampling results will be submitted in a tabular format within 7 days of data validation completion.